dev-ai-lab/aws-architect/README.md

   - it has limited throughput because of ordering
   - Ordering by message group ID (all message in the same group are ordered) - mandatory parameter
   - Name must end with `.fifo`
+  - Because of ordering it supports `300msg/s`
+  - with batching (max. batching 10 message per operation), it can reach max of `3000msg/s

 ![aws-sqs-additional.png](media/messaging/aws-sqs-additional.png)